fab-jul/pymodsynth/README.md

 but how to pass changing parameters? every timestep there could be new params... but different filters have different numbers of parameters... so channels are not the way
 -> this is also solved by having access to ts, because paramset can be sampled with ts.

+TODO:
+- ability to plug window into any output
+- visual knob/slider indicators which move when using mouse/kb to adjust parameters. should show hi/low/current